transfem-org/TransFish/docs/api-change.md

 # Changes to the Firefish API

+Breaking changes are indecated by the :warning: icon.

 ## v1.0.5 (unreleased)

 ### dev11

-- `notes/translate` now requires credentials.
+- :warning: `notes/translate` now requires credentials.